farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM_Admin_Approval.md

 9. In the **Edit role setting - Global Administrator** window, the **Activation** tab is displayed by default.
 In this tab, below the activation slider, verify the **On activation, require** setting is set to **Azure MFA** (if it's unchecked, then select it now).
 This will require that the person requesting activation of the role will have to sign in using multi-factor authentication to provide additional verification that they are who they say they are.

 10. The screen then displays a group of three settings, each with a check box.
 Select the **Require Approval to activate** check box.
+By doing so, the **Select approver(s)** section becomes enabled.
 Do not change the default settings of the other two check boxes.

 11. In the **Select approver(s)** section, no specific approver has been selected.
 Holly wants to assign herself as the approver for this role, so select this section.
 In the **Select a member** pane that opens on the right, scroll through the list of users and select **Holly Dickson**, and then select the **Select** button.